Back

 Other Fringe Benefits (not indicated above):

-Brief description of the typical work day for an intern at this training site Interns work at the university counseling center full-time; which includes individual, couples, and group therapy as well as same day consultation/crisis assessments with students on a drop-in basis.
-Each week includes a minimum of 2 hours of individual supervision, 2 hours of group supervision, as well as 2 hours of didactic seminar.
+Brief description of the typical work day for an intern at this training site Interns work at the university counseling center full-time; which includes individual and group therapy as well as triage intakes/crisis evaluations with students on a drop-in basis.
+Each week includes a minimum of 2 hours of individual supervision, 2 hours of group supervision, 1 hour of case conference (addtl. group sup), as well as 2 hours of didactic seminar activity.

 Does this site have practicum psychology students on site?
 Yes